-- 2.1 The three main purposes of this Statement are: - To establish a clear and transparent strategy, specific to the Fund, which will identify how employer's pension liabilities are best met going forward. - To support the regulatory requirement in relation to the desirability of maintaining as nearly constant employer contribution rates as possible. - To take a prudent longer-term view of funding the Fund's liabilities.
+- 2.1 The four main purposes of this Statement are: - To establish a clear and transparent strategy, specific to the Fund, which will identify how employer's pension liabilities are best met going forward. - To support the regulatory requirement in relation to the desirability of maintaining as nearly constant employer contribution rates as possible. - To ensure solvency and long term cost efficiencies are met. - To take a prudent longer-term view of funding the Fund's liabilities.